 I started when the dotcom era did, at a long-gone telecom company where I became the webmaster for the company’s first intranet site.
 Back then, “webmaster” meant designer, developer and sysadmin.
 Since then I’ve worked for Netwolves Technologies, Linvatec, Illumant, and the Department of the Navy (by way of contracting for Illumant subcontracting to Secorix subcontracting to SAIC).
 Later I worked for a Fiji-based travel web site which seems to have folded, for Nokia, and with Jupiter, a web-based gradebook and student information system for K–12 schools.
-Along the way I’ve done technical writing with Global Locate (now part of Broadcom) and Cisco, and I’ve returned to that field in 2014, working with a cool startup called RethinkDB.
+Along the way I did technical writing with Global Locate (now part of Broadcom) and Cisco, and returned to that field in 2014 at RethinkDB.

 Some Bullet Points

 - I also like MVC: CakePHP at Illumant and for Fiji Island Escapes, symfony at Nokia.

 - I’m a big fan of Python, with particular love for Flask.

 - I know SQL and basic relational database design and normalization.
 I’ve mostly worked with MySQL but have some experience with PostgreSQL and a little experience with Microsoft SQL Server and Oracle.
 (And, yes, SQLite.)